 JEV is transmitted to humans through the bite of infected evening-biting and night-biting mosquitoes that breed in rice fields and feed most often outdoors.
-Mosquitoes acquire the virus when they bite wading birds or pigs (in rural farms) that carry JEV; domestic pigs are the main source of infection for mosquitoes that transmit JEV to humans.
+Mosquitoes acquire the virus when they bite pigs and wading birds (in rural farms) that carry JEV; domestic pigs are the main source of infection for mosquitoes that transmit JEV to humans.

 Risk is very low (but may vary based on destination, duration of travel, season, and activities) for short-stay travelers and persons who confine their travel to urbanized areas or who have brief daytime exposures during common tourist excursions.
 However, cases may be sporadic and have been reported (albeit rarely) in short-stay visitors traveling out of season whose only rural travel had been to beach resorts.

 Consequences of Infection

 Need for Medical Assistance

 Travelers who develop symptoms (especially altered mental status) of JE infection during travel or within 15 days of leaving a risk area should seek urgent medical attention.

 An injectable vaccine (Ixiaro) is widely available in many countries and is approved for persons 2 months and older.
 Several single-dose live vaccines are available in endemic areas of Asia as well as in Australia.